lnaidu14/foci-todo/README.md

 - If a todo is in a completed state, we can add an option to remove it automatically after a specified time since it's due date.
 - At this time, we are only able to sort the dates, there is no way to search for a specific date or range of dates.
 That might help a user narrow down a todo they are looking for.
 - Unfortunately, I was having difficulties running tests for this project.
 My first choice was creating interaction tests through Storybook.
 It has been my favourite way of testing UI components.
 Then I tried running React Testing Library on it's own.
 In both cases, it caused the testing runner to hang.
 I have attempted to write a couple of test cases which I think would be relevant.
 These could be considered temporary red to green tests.
 - The application has no database to store the todos.
+If we are going to add todos for a user, we would need to persist the data.
 For now, they refresh every time the page is reloaded.
 A database, or based on complexity a simple local JSON file should suffice.
 - Definitely the beauty, although the application doesn't look horrible, it still definitely needs a visual upgrade.
 - Filtering the date is a little finicky, for example, we need to type "Wed" for "Wednesday".
 Typing out the full form doesn't work.
 Need to find a better way to share the date related data more efficiently and consistently across all the components.
 - Hovering over the due date with a tool tip mentioning the minutes, hours, days left would be helpful.